 - Midterm: Take-home exam.
-Tuesday, March 8.
-Self administered 2hr exam. - Final Exam: TBA.
+Tuesday, March 7.
+Self administered 2hr exam. - March 10 (Friday): graded take-home midterm exam submission due. - Final Exam: TBA.

 HW Assignments Schedule: All times are the Vancouver time.

 There will be a total of 10 HW assignments throughout the term.
 The best 9 HWs will be counted towards the course grade: